 |Memorial:||Leeds (Lawns Wood) Cemetery, Yorkshire|

-William was born 28 October 1875 in Park Place, Carrickedmond, Co.
+William was born 28 October 1875 in Park Place, Colehill, Co.
 Longford, where William's father worked as a gardener.
 The family then moved to Belfast, where he worked as a plumber gas-fitter, and later a tinsmith.
 He married Martha Young in Belfast in December 1900.
 They had three children: William, James and Lucinda.

 Spr McBurney enlisted in December 1914 and went to the front in France in July 1916, where he remained for six months, before being transferred to Newark.
-During his time in France, at Armentiers, he reportedly became ill, and at one point began bleeding profusely when lifting a pontoon.
+During his time in France, at Armentieres, he reportedly became ill, and at one point began bleeding profusely when lifting a pontoon.
 He was returned to hospital in England by January 1917, but sadly passed away Chronic Nephritis, which is a kidney disease.*

 William's brother John, also died in WW1.